You’ve got questions, I’ve got answers. If you don’t find what you’re looking for here, please feel free to send me a note.

 I’d love to work with you.
 How much will this cost?

 It depends.
 I calculate fees based on the nature and extent of editing required and the amount of time I think it will take to complete each project.
-Before we begin working together, I’ll request an excerpt of your manuscript for evaluation.
+Before we begin working together, I’ll request an excerpt of your manuscript (or the whole shebang) for evaluation.
 I’ll next send you a proposal detailing the kind of work I think the manuscript needs and an estimated timeline and fee structure.
-If the proposal sounds good, I’ll send a proper contract.
+If you like the proposal, I’ll send a proper contract and we’ll be on our way.

 A heads up: editing is often more expensive than many writers anticipate.
-Thorough, thoughtful editing, whether developmental/substantive or copy editing, is time-consuming work.
 When I edit, I do a minimum of two full reads on a manuscript, and often more than that.
 And I am not only reading, but also thinking, questioning, suggesting, verifying, fixing—all of which requires an intense level of attention and devotion.
+And time.
 To better understand the investment you’re making when hiring an editor, I strongly urge you to read this article and this one.
 Then, once you contact me, we can talk specifics.

 This all sounds great.
 Can you start tomorrow?